Keyboard shortcuts

 response_header

-Load a header value from the most recent response for a recipe and the current profile.
-While the output type is bytes, in most cases you can use it interchangeably as a string.
+Load a header value from the most recent response for a recipe and the current profile

 Parameters

-• recipe_id: ID (not name) of the recipe to load the response from
+• recipe_id: string (required): ID (not name) of the recipe to load the response from

-• header: Name of the header to extract (case-insensitive)
+• header: string (required): Name of the header to extract (case-insensitive)

 Errors